huggingface/blog/ram-efficient-pytorch-fsdp.md

 - user: philschmid
 ---

-In this blog, we will look at how to fine-tune Llama-70B using PyTorch FSDP and related best practices.
+In this blog, we will look at how to fine-tune Llama 2 70B using PyTorch FSDP and related best practices.
 We will be leveraging Hugging Face Transformers, Accelerate and TRL.
 We will also learn how to use Accelerate with SLURM.
 For more information on what PyTorch FSDP is, please refer to this blog: [Accelerate Large Model Training using PyTorch Fully Sharded Data Parallel](https://huggingface.co/blog/pytorch-fsdp)

 # Hardware Used

 Number of nodes: 8.
 Minimum required is 1.
 Number of GPUs per node: 8
 GPU type: A100
 GPU memory: 80GB
 intra-node connection: NVLink
 RAM per node: 1TB
 CPU cores per node: 96
 inter-node connection: Elastic Fabric Adapter

 # Challenges